hadley/adv-r/C-interface.md

 You also need to make sure that every protected object is unprotected. `UNPROTECT` takes a single integer argument, n, and unprotects the last n objects that were protected.
 If your calls don't match, R will warn about a "stack imbalance in .Call".

 Other specialised forms of `PROTECT` and `UNPROTECT` are needed in some circumstances: `UNPROTECT_PTR(s)` unprotects the object pointed to by the `SEXP` s, `PROTECT_WITH_INDEX` saves an index of the protection location that can be used to replace the protected value using `REPROTECT`.
-Consult [R externals](http://cran.r-project.org/doc/manuals/R-exts.html#Garbage-Collection) for more details.
+Consult the R externals section on [garbage collection](http://cran.r-project.org/doc/manuals/R-exts.html#Garbage-Collection) for more details.

 If you run `dummy()` a few times, you'll notice the output is basically random.
 This is because `allocVector` assigns memory to each output, but it doesn't clean it out first.
 For real functions, you'll want to loop through each element in the vector and zero it out.
 The most efficient way to do that is to use `memset`: